NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Here we set ``--rotation-weight 0`` and ``--translation-weight 0``.
-These are camera constraints, and at least a positive position (translation) constraint is normally recommneded.
+These are camera constraints, and at least a positive position (translation) constraint is normally recommended.
 See :numref:`jitter_camera`.

 The model states (:numref:`csm_state`) of optimized cameras are saved